 - Debts – How much you owe affects how much you can borrow.
 Not only will debt bring down your credit score in many cases, but it also makes creditors doubt how capable you are of paying them back.

-- Liabilities – Liabilities are amounts of money that you will be obligated to pay in the future.
-They are not necessarily debts, but they are any agreements that will reduce the amount of money you have later on.
+- Liabilities – Liabilities are amounts of money that you are obligated to pay in the future.
+They are not necessarily debts, but rather any agreements that will reduce the amount of money you have later on.
+Some examples are taxes, monthly bills, or a mortgage.

 Although people often refer to creditworthiness and credit scores interchangeably, lenders clearly take a variety of factors into consideration when deciding whether you’re worthy of credit.

 It’s also important to remember that creditworthiness is a relative concept.
-Just because you are creditworthy enough for one credit card, for example, doesn’t mean you’re qualified for another.
+Just because you are creditworthy enough for one financial product doesn’t mean you’re qualified for another.
+For example, you might be described as creditworthy if you meet the approval standards of a particular credit card.
+But if it’s a secured credit card and you have bad credit, most lenders wouldn’t consider you creditworthy overall.
 Depending on where you start, it may take months or even years to build or rebuild a higher level of creditworthiness.

 How Creditworthiness Is Measured